cwittens/DispersiveShallowWater.jl/docs/src/plotting.md

 ## Variable Conversion and Visualization Options

 The plotting system supports different variable conversions and visualization options.
+By default, the physical variables (returned by [`prim2phys`](@ref)) are plotted.
+For hyperbolic approximations like [`HyperbolicSerreGreenNaghdiEquations1D`](@ref), this means auxiliary variables are not plotted by default - only the physical variables from the limit system.

 You can plot conservative variables, specific physical quantities, and control what additional information is displayed:

 ```@example plotting
 using Plots